AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 √2 = [1, 2, 2, 2, 2, 2, ...]
 π - 3 = [3, 7, 15, 1, 292, 1, 1, ... ]
 ```
+whichever interpretation we use will determine how we define, for instance, addition, multiplication, etc. Note that there are some complications with representing real numbers as continued fractions in this way.
+Notably, that some numbers don't have unique representations.
+While I understand these caveats, I don't understand how to solve them, though I've been told that such solutions are "various".

-whichever interpretation we use will determine how we define, for instance, addition, multiplication, etc. Following [Recursive types for free!](https://homepages.inf.ed.ac.uk/wadler/papers/free-rectypes/free-rectypes.txt), the (weak) final coalgebra of `X ↦ ℕ × X` can simply be defined as
+Following [Recursive types for free!](https://homepages.inf.ed.ac.uk/wadler/papers/free-rectypes/free-rectypes.txt), the (weak) final coalgebra of `X ↦ ℕ × X` can simply be defined as
 ```
 ∃ X .
 (X → ℕ × X) × X
 ```